ddev/ddev/docs/developers/building-contributing.md

 ## Docker image development

-The docker images that ddev uses are included in the containers/ directory:
+The docker images that DDEV uses are included in the containers/ directory:

 * containers/ddev-webserver: Provides the web servers (the "web" container).
 * containers/ddev-dbserver: Provides the "db" container.